 Course Majors

-• Majors in course are required to take GMST 091: Special Topics or GMST 092: Special Topics and enroll in at least one seminar taught in German in their junior or senior year.
-(See the note on enrolling in seminars)
+Majors in course are required to take GMST 091: Special Topics and GMST 092: Special Topics or enroll in at least one seminar taught in German in their junior or senior year.

-• Three of the 8 credits may be taken in English from among the courses relevant to German studies listed in the catalog under literature in translation (e.g., LITR 054G or LITR 066G) or from courses listed as eligible for German studies (see list below).
+Three of the 8 credits may be taken in English from among the courses relevant to German studies listed in the catalog under literature in translation (e.g., LITR 054G) or from courses listed as eligible for German studies (see list below).

-• Students are strongly encouraged to spend a semester in Germany or at least participate in a summer program in a German-speaking country.
+Students are strongly encouraged to spend a semester in Germany or at least participate in a summer program in a German-speaking country.
 Of the classes taken abroad, a maximum of 2 credits will normally count toward the major.
 In cases of double majors, this number might be increased in consultation with the German studies coordinator.
-After studying abroad, majors must take two additional German studies classes.
+After studying abroad, majors must take at least one additional German studies classes.

 Typical Course of Study: